 In 2012 a women’s group from ChangePoint was looking for a way to give back to women in Alaska.
 It was becoming clear to them that sex trafficking was not just a third-world problem, but that it was thriving at home in Alaska.
 A ChangePoint staff member, Gwen Adams, served on the governor’s task force for the Crimes of Human Trafficking and Sexual Slavery.
 Her time on this task force was eye-opening and made her realize the extent of the problem.
 Sex trafficking is one of the fastest-growing, most lucrative crimes in Alaska.

 The women of ChangePoint decided to engage in this issue, and Priceless, an initiative of Love Alaska, was born.
 Since Priceless began direct client work, law authorities and other Priceless survivors have referred over 100 survivors to the program.
 These survivors and their families are in need of every resource necessary for rescue and a new future.
 The program provides services such as emergency and long-term housing, counseling, medical and legal services, job training, education completion, relocation services, mobile food pantry connections, etc. You can read the stories of some of the women helped by Love Alaska and Priceless here: https://www.pricelessalaska.org/stories/.

-This type of result is why we do what we do.
+We have witnessed firsthand that when caring people from many of the churches that we serve are willing to run into messy situations to help those who cannot help themselves, lives are changed.
+The type of results that Changepoint and Love Alaska are witnessing regularly is why we do what we do at Enable.
 It is a privilege and a thrill to be able to use technology skills to enable ministry and to help churches and ministries reach people with lifesaving help and support.